alexromlex/NODE_REACT_webshop/README.md

 ## 🧐 About <a name = "about"></a>

-This is project was created only for code demonstrating.
+This project was published only for code demonstrating.
 It has limited e-commerce functionality of following features.

 | User                   | Admin                       |
 | ---------------------- | --------------------------- |